 I really love Dropbox.
 It has made sharing files seamless between computers as well as friends and family.
 My wife and I used it to gather ideas and plan our wedding when we were dating and oceans apart.
 My business partner and I share documents and files with each other.
 Dropbox is where I store my digital journal written in ntbk, so I can also capture moments from my iPhone.

-Workflow is a really neat app in that it is like a utility-knife for iOS.
+Shortcuts is a really neat app in that it is like a utility-knife for iOS.
 You compose workflows by chaining together various actions together.
-Workflow is a great way to learn programming basics on a very high-level.
+Shortcuts is a great way to learn programming basics on a very high-level.
 Introducing concepts such as loops, conditionals and variables.

 I mainly use it to write journal entries to a Dropbox file that is also written to using ntbk from the command-line.
 I often use it to grab gifs from Giphy to send in Messages and repost Instagram photos and videos.